bparanj/crystal/computer/electronics/design/discrete-active-device.md

 - **Complexity**: Designing circuits with many discrete components can be more complex and labor-intensive.

 ### Summary:
 A discrete active device is an individual electronic component, like a transistor or a diode, that can control electrical signals within a circuit.
 These devices require an external power source and are capable of amplifying, switching, or modifying signals.
-They are fundamental building blocks in both analog and digital circuits, used in a wide range of applications from signal amplification to logical processing.
+They are building blocks in both analog and digital circuits, used in a wide range of applications from signal amplification to logical processing.